anoncam/big-bang/docs/guides/deployment_scenarios/sso_quickstart.md

     ssh keycloak-cluster < ~/qs/keycloak-k3d-prepwork-commands.txt &
     ssh workload-cluster < ~/qs/workload-k3d-prepwork-commands.txt &
     wait
+    ```
+    ```text
-    # Explanation: (We're basically doing Ansible w/o Ansible's dependencies)
-    # ssh keycloak-cluster < ~/qs/keycloak-k3d-prepwork-commands.txt
+    Explanation: (We are basically doing the equivalent of Ansible, without having to install Ansible and its dependencies.) ssh keycloak-cluster < ~/qs/keycloak-k3d-prepwork-commands.txt
-    # ^-- runs script against remote VM
+    ^-- runs script against remote VM
-    # & at the end of the command means to let it run in the background
-    # using it allows us to run the script against both machines in parallel.
-    # wait command waits for background processes to finish
+    & at the end of the command means to let it run in the background using it allows us to run the script against both machines in parallel. wait command waits for background processes to finish
     ```

 1. Take a look at one of the VMs to understand what happened